 A study made by JLL before the pandemic, the estimated coliving projections in Europe were almost 25.000 coliving beds either built or in the development pipeline.
 Last two years, coliving had experimented an exponential growth similar than coworking and supposed to continue to grow.
 The image below identifies the main national European coliving markets, pinpointing key growth areas and providing an understanding of what the sector is like today.

 COVID-19 has accelerated the focus on community, wellbeing and sustainability, pushing the sector to evolve faster in the mid-long term.

 The lockdown has stopped the growth plans of vertical coliving in full expansion, due to delays in material supplies or the fast integration of health and safety protocols and rules on-site.
 Regarding operators, those focused on longer-term leases (6-12+ months) have fared much better than those who rely on shorter-term leases (< 3 months).
 Overall, the industry has performed well during COVID-19, compared with other industry operators such as coworking or hotels.

-According to the recent Coliving Insights report, there are some trends detected in current operators due to the pandemic that will stay.
+According to the recent Coliving Insights report, some trends detected in current operators due to the pandemic will stay.
 The most relevant are: